eleda77/eleda77.github.io/docs/vocab_list.md

 **parsimony** - extreme unwillingness to spend money or use resources

+**pastiche** - an artistic work in a style that imitates that of another work, artist, or period

 **pate** - a person's head

 **paternoster** - a lift consisting of a series of linked compartments moving continuously on an endless belt

 **pavonated** - colored like the neck of a peacock; of or having a brilliant bluish-green color

+**payola** - the practice of bribing someone to use their influence or position to promote a particular product or interest

 **peccadillo** - a small, relatively unimportant offense or sin